BIM2SIM/bim2sim/docs/source/user-guide/PluginTemplate.md

 ## Structure of the plugin template

 The following figure shows the structure of the plugin template.
-Here you see with tasks are used and how they are combined.
+Here you see which tasks are used and how they are combined.

 <!---